 Anthony Davis – As opposed to Harden’s case, it’s the fact that he has LeBron on the team which helps Anthony Davis.
 LeBron is a facilitator; he has no issue letting Anthony Davis dominate the game.

 He will make it easier.
-Davis’ health is the main concern, he can’t stay on the court for the life of him.
+Davis’ health is the main concern, as he can’t stay on the court.
 He played only 36 games last year, less than half a season.